snake-345/jcarouselSwipe/README.md

     .jcarouselSwipe(); // init jcarouselSwipe
 ```

 You may set options "perSwipe".
-It means how many slides should be scrolls at a go.
+It means how many slides will be scrolls at a go.
 ``` javascript
 $('.jcarousel').jcarouselSwipe({
     perSwipe: 3 // by default 1